mkeen/rxcouch/README.md

 All calls to `doc` will result the resulting Document Id being added to the `_changes` watcher.
 The watcher
 will transparently update all returned `BehaviorSubject`s in real time when the documents they represent
 are modified in the database.
 This is the main feature of RxCouch.

+Calling `.next` on the `BehaviorSubject` referenced above will result in any changes being immediately
+written to the database.

 Complete documentation coming soon.
 The below examples should be sufficient to get started, and the code
 is super readable if you need to dive in further.